ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 Support is provided in [Forum](https://wordpress.org/support/plugin/schema-and-structured-data-for-wp).
 You can also [Contact us](http://magazine3.company/contact/), our turn around time on email is around 12 hours.

 **Would you like to contribute?**
-You may now contribute to the plugin on Github: [View repository](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp) on Github
+You may now contribute to this Schema plugin on Github: [View repository](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp) on Github

 == Frequently Asked Questions ==

-= How to install and use this plugin? =
+= How to install and use this Schema plugin? =

 After you Active this plugin, just go to Dashboard > Structured data > Settings, and then setup the default settings, after that, just go back to 'Structured Data' click on Add New and add any data that you like!

 = How do I report bugs and suggest new features? =

-You can report the bugs [here](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/issues)
+You can report the bugs for this Schema plugin [here](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/issues)

 = Will you include features to my request? =